IoTkyoto/manual-management/docs/vis-manual/en/index.md

 #### 1.3.
 Wait for the verification email to arrive at the email address you set

-Click the link in the email to complete registration
+Click the link in the email to complete registration.

 ### 2. If you forget your password

 #### 2.1.
 Select [Forgot your password?]

 #### 2.2.
-Enter your ID and select the [Reset Password] button.
+Enter your ID and select the [Reset Password] button

 ![Authentication code transmission screen](../../images/vis-manual/en/send_code.png)